 What is amniocentesis?

-- A positive screening test for a chromosome abnormality
+- A prenatal screening test detects an increased risk for a chromosome disorder.

 When is amniocentesis performed?